 Morse Road shopping

 A haven for budget pricing, this north-end thoroughfare features multiple options for cash-strapped consumers.
-Columbus Monthly Homes sent Ohio State University senior Deanna Pan out on the strip with $1,000 in virtual bucks to furnish.

 At first glance, the nightstand appeared to have everything a girl could want.
 Both functional and feminine, the black wooden stand boasted two drawers and scalloped edges skirting it.
 Small, dark and handsome, it was light enough for me to carry to my car and plop in the trunk, and sturdy enough to support my usual bedside companions: an alarm clock, a pair of glasses, a cellphone, a paperback book and an empty coffee mug.